Table of Contents

 - ABS offset = 1.0

-IMPORTANT: Notice that two things happened when you entered the ABS of 1.0: The ABS value increased by 1.0 and the REL automatically increased by 1.0.
-Even though both ABS and REL have changed values, you will also notice that the pressure difference (REL offset) did not increase by 1.0.
-It stays at the desired 35.5 and stays intact, i.e., REL - ABS = 35.5 (1036.5 minus 1001 = 35.5).
-We want to keep the 35.5 reading intact because the REL offset number tells the barometer that we are at a 300 meter elevation)
+IMPORTANT: Notice that two things happened when you entered the ABS offset of 1.0.
+The ABS value increased by 1.0 and the REL automatically increased by 1.0.
+The firmware automatically adds the REL offset of 35.5 to whatever the current ABS value is.
+If the ABS changes, then REL changes by the same amount.
+Note that the REL offset is fixed and does not change because the REL offset number tells the barometer that we are at a 300 meter elevation)

 SUMMARY